ceph/ceph/doc/radosgw/multisite-sync-policy.rst

 S3 Replication API
 ~~~~~~~~~~~~~~~~~~

 The S3 bucket replication api has also been implemented, and allows users to create replication rules between different buckets.
 Note though that while the AWS replication feature allows bucket replication within the same zone, rgw does not allow it at the moment.
-However, the rgw api also added a new 'Zone' array that allows users to select to what zones the specific bucket will be synced to.
+However, the rgw api also added a new 'Zone' array that allows users to select to what zones the specific bucket will be synced.

 Sync Policy Control Reference